xikanfeng2/SCYN/README.md

-                    BAM files ended with '.bam'. (default: *.bam) --mapq          <int> the mapping quality cutoff when calculating the reads coverage. (default: 40)
+                    BAM files ended with '.bam'. (default: *.bam) --mapq          <int> the mapping quality cutoff when calculating the reads coverage. (default: 40) --verbose       <int> If > 0, print log messages. (default: 1) -h, --help
-  --K             <int> the changepoints number for each chromosome.
-                    (default: 10)
-  --verbose       <int> If > 0, print log messages. (default: 1) -h, --help
 ```